hsachinraj/Azurelabs/github/readme.md

 7. Save the build definition.

-#### Configuring CI/CD Pipeline
+#### Edit Code and check CI build success

 Let's start from code.
 Navigate to the GitHub.
 We have an ASP.NET app code provisioned by the demo generator system.
 We will deploy this to Azure app service.

-We have a Continious Integration (CI) build setup to run upon a code commit.
+We have a Continuous Integration (CI) build setup to run upon a code commit.
 Let's make a simple change to the code to trigger the CI build.

 1. Open the file **Index.cshtml** under **aspnet45** branch by navigating to the below path-